cbagaindoc/CS-PROJECT/Final Draft.md

 ## Project Objectives:
 Our project’s main goal is to help users increase productivity and manage time more effectively.
 Through our Pomodoro Timer application, we aim to:
-* Reduce feelings of burnout and make large tasks feel more manageable.
+* Break down large tasks into manageable intervals to reduce cognitive overload and improve task completion rates.
 * Provide users with a strict and visible countdown to enhance time-awareness and encourage focus.
 * Include a task list feature to help users stay organized and prioritize work during their Pomodoro session.